Aswath2481/SucideSquad/README.md

 3. Setup Creater: Inno Setup Creator (.iss files)

-#To protect a folder select right-click-->(Protect this folder) option
+## To protect a folder select right-click-->(Protect this folder) option

-#Note:
+## Note:
->It is not a Anti-Virus or a permanent solution to Ransomeware.
+> It is not a Anti-Virus or a permanent solution to Ransomeware.
->It delays the attack of particular type of ransomewares by trying to contain the attack within itself
+> It delays the attack of particular type of ransomewares by trying to contain the attack within itself
->In case of attack, the Engine will start the taskmanager automatically and its the duty of user to find and stop the ransomware process
+> In case of attack, the Engine will start the taskmanager automatically and its the duty of user to find and stop the ransomware process

-#**After an attack restart the Engine
+# **After an attack restart the Engine

-1. * *for starting or restarting the Scan_Engine
+1. for starting or restarting the Scan_Engine Run-->e_start
-Run-->e_start

-2. * *for stoping the Scan_Engine
+2. for stoping the Scan_Engine
   Run-->e_stop

-#Restart the engine once you finished selecting the folder to protect
+## Restart the engine once you finished selecting the folder to protect

-!!All the best!!

 Special thanks to Selva Logesh for helping me to finish the development!!!